-Independent Experts means experts appointed by the Department, Innovation Australia or the CRC Advisory Committee to assist with specific aspects of assessing funding applications and performance reviews.
+Independent Experts means experts appointed by the Department, Innovation and Science Australia or the CRC Advisory Committee to assist with specific aspects of assessing funding applications and performance reviews.

-Indirect Support Costs of Research means costs that do not directly support an individual research activity including institutional overheads and administrative charges, infrastructure and facilities such as physical space and all the services associated with it, furniture and consumables that are not specific to the research activity
+Indirect Support Costs of Research means costs that do not directly support an individual research activity including institutional overheads and administrative charges, infrastructure and facilities such as physical space and all the services associated with it, furniture and consumables that are not specific to the research activity.

-Industry Entity means an entity where the majority of its revenue is not derived from any government, capable of deploying research outputs in a commercial context; excluding:
+Industry Entity means an entity with an Australian Business Number, where the majority of its revenue is not derived from any government, capable of deploying research outputs in a commercial context excluding:

-- · a Research Organisation, and - entities where the primary function is administrative or to provide support services to a CRC-P.
+- a Research Organisation; and - entities where the primary function is administrative or to provide support services to a CRC-P.

-In-kind Contributions means non-cash resources contributed by a Participant to conduct the Activities of the CRC or the Project of the CRC-P. They may be staff or non-staff resources.
+In-kind Contributions means non-cash resources contributed by a Participant to conduct the Activities of the CRC.
+They may be staff or non-staff resources.

-Innovation Australia means the independent statutory body established under the Industry Research and Development Act 1986.
-Innovation Australia may, by resolution, delegate to a committee (such as the CRC Advisory Committee) all or any of its functions and powers.
+Innovation and Science Australia means the independent statutory body established under the Industry Research and Development Act 1986.
+Innovation and Science Australia may, by resolution, delegate to a committee (such as the CRC Advisory Committee) all or any of its functions and powers.